 Anagrams, the art of scrambling and unscrambling letters for fun and profit, are likely as old as letters themselves.
-The historical record of anagrams go back to third century BCE Greece, where themuru (it means “changing”) were attributed to the semi-mythical poet Lycophron.
-Then there’s the classic Sator Square in 1st century CE Pompeii, a positive stack of religious anagrams in Latin courtesy of medieval monks (only so much to do when you’re a monk) and even witty epitaphs, all based on the swapping of phonemes.
+The historical record of anagrams go back to 3rd century BCE Greece, where themuru (it means “changing”) were attributed to the semi-mythical poet Lycophron.
+Then, there’s the classic Sator Square in 1st century CE Pompeii, a positive stack of religious anagrams in Latin courtesy of medieval monks (only so much to do when you’re a monk) and even witty epitaphs, all based on the swapping of phonemes.

 To get semi-serious for a moment, here at WordFinder our business may be games, but we are not playing around.
 Name your word game; we’ve got the tool to help you master it.
 It’s how we do.